This event showcases coffins created by the competing teams, to race down the middle of the park, for their chance to win the Top 3 Prizes.

 Entry Fee: $15 (per team)

-PROPELLMENT: Four handles must be securely attached to coffin.
-Push bar on the front or back of the coffin is optional and may be added instead of 2 of the four handles.
+PROPELLMENT: Four handles must be securely attached to the coffin.
+A push bar on the front or back of the coffin is optional and may be added instead of 2 of the four handles.
 Ropes are not permitted.
 Motors / Engines or any mechanisms that assist in the movement of the coffin other than pushing/pulling is prohibited.
 Functional steering mechanisms are prohibited.

 WHEELS: Each coffin must have four firmly attached wheels, attached in such a manner that coffin will roll on all 4 wheels when propelled down the race course.
 Wheels may not exceed 8.25” in diameter, including tires.
 Wheels must be within the overall dimensions of the coffin.
 Casters may be used.
 For safety and steering ability, wheels or casters may rotate or swivel.